Difference Between 5w40 and 5w50

 According to the SAE standard, this oil is suitable for automobiles that are driven frequently up to 15,000 miles per year.
 It is also used as a base stock for other kinds of oils.

 This kind of oil provides lubrication at low temperatures and protects against wear caused by friction.
-For these reasons, it is often used in the engine of an automobile during startup.
+For these reasons, it is used in the engine of an automobile during startup.

-An automobile engine is usually started with the help of a gasoline or diesel-powered electric starter motor.
+An automobile engine is started with the help of a gasoline or diesel-powered electric starter motor.
 This starter motor works by turning over the engine with great force until it builds up enough speed to run independently.

 The gasoline-powered starter motor turns over the machine about 5-10 times before achieving a self-sustaining rate.
 If this process takes too long, the engine can damage heat build-up.*